phpearth/docs/oop/intro.md

 echo $chemistry->getPrice();
 ```

-Above will produce the same result as in previous example.
+The above will produce the same result as in the previous example.

 ## Destructor

-Like a constructor method you can define also destructor with special method
+Like with the constructor method, you can also define a destructor by using the
-`__destruct()`.
-Destructor is called automatically as soon as there are no more
+special method `__destruct()`.
+A destructor is called automatically as soon as
-references to a particular object or during the shutdown sequence.
-With-in a
+there are no more references to a particular object or during the shutdown
-destructor you can release all the resources.
+sequence.
+Within a destructor you can release all resources.

-From `Books` class example above, let's add following destructor.
+From the `Books` class example above, let's add the following destructor.

 ```php
 public function __destruct()